grekalab/TMED-paper-2025-analysis/README.md

-# Code repository: A therapeutic node for diverse proteinopathies centers on a modular cargo receptor system that controls secretory pathway traffic

 # Code for: A therapeutic node for diverse proteinopathies centers on a modular cargo receptor system that controls secretory pathway traffic (2025, under review)

-This repository contains the R scripts and data necessary to reproduce the mass spectrometry analysis and phylogenetic tree figures for the manuscript "A therapeutic node for diverse proteinopathies centers on a modular cargo receptor system that controls secretory pathway traffic".
+This repository contains the R scripts and data necessary to reproduce the phylogenetic tree and mass spectrometry analysis figures for the manuscript "A therapeutic node for diverse proteinopathies centers on a modular cargo receptor system that controls secretory pathway traffic".

 ## Repository Structure